NiccoloSalvini/thesis/docs/07-model_fitting.md

 ## Building the SPDE object{#spdemodeol}

 SPDE requires to triangulate the domain space $\mathscr{D}$ as intuited in \@ref(spdeapproach).
 The function `inla.mesh.2d` together with the `inla.nonconvex.hull` are able to define a good triangulation since no proper boundaries are provided.
 Four meshes are produced, whose figures are in \@ref(fig:meshes).
-Triangles appears seems to be thoroughly smooth and equilateral.
+Triangles appears to be thoroughly smooth and equilateral.
 The extra offset prevents the model to be affected by boundary effects.
-However the maximum ontainable number of vertices is in $\operatorname{mesh}_3$ , it appears to be the most suited to this dataset.
-Critical parameters for meshes are `max.edge=c(0.01, 0.02)` and  `offset=c(0.0475, 0.0625))`.
-Further trials have shown that below the lower bound of max.edge of $0.01$ the function is not able to output the triangulation.
+However the maximum accessible number of vertices is in $\operatorname{mesh}_3$ , it seems to have the most potential for this dataset.
+Critical parameters for meshes are `max.edge=c(0.01, 0.02)` and  `offset=c(0.0475, 0.0625))` which in fact mold their sophistication.
+Further trials have shown that below the lower bound of max.edge of $0.01$ the function is not able to produce the triangulation.

 <div class="figure">
 <img src="07-model_fitting_files/figure-html/meshes-1.png" alt="Left: mesh traingulation for 156 vertices, Right: mesh traingulation for 324 vertices" width="672" />
 <p class="caption">(\#fig:meshes)Left: mesh traingulation for 156 vertices, Right: mesh traingulation for 324 vertices</p>
 </div>

-$\operatorname{Prob}(r<3060)=0.01$ and for the standard deviation of the spatial effect $\operatorname{Prob}(\sigma^2<20)=0.8$

 The SPDE model object is built with the function `inla.spde2.pcmatern()` which needs as arguments the mesh triangulation, i.e. $\operatorname{mesh}_3$ and the PC priors \@ref(priorsspec), satisfying the following probability statements: $\operatorname{Prob}(\sigma_{\varepsilon}^2<3060)< 0.01$ where $\sigma_{\varepsilon}^2$ is the spatial range desumed in \@ref(fig:semivariogram).
 And  $\operatorname{Prob}(\tau> 0.9)< 0.05$ where $\tau$ is the marginal standard deviation (on the log scale) of the field \@ref(spatassess).
-As model complexity increases, for instance, a lot of random effects are found in the linear predictor and chances are that SPDE object may get into trouble.
+As model complexity increases, for instance, a lot of random effects may be discovered in the linear predictor and chances are that SPDE object may get into trouble.
 As a result the `inla.stack` function recreates the linear predictor as a combination of the elements of the old linear predictor and the matrix of observations.
 Further mathematical details about the stack are in @Blangiardo-Cameletti, but are beyond the scope of the analysis.

+## Model selection

+Since covariates are many they arouse also many possible combinations of predictors that may better shape complex dynamics.
+However, there is the possibility to take advantage of several natively implemented ways to use built-in features.
+As a matter of fact in section \@ref(devbased) are presented a set of tools to compare models based on deviance criteria.
+One of them is DIC which actually balances the number of features applying a penalty when the number of features introduced increases eq. \@ref(eq:dic).
+Consequently a Forward Selection [@guyon2003introduction] algorithm is designed within the inla function call.
+One at a time predictors are introduced into the model then results are stored into a dataframe.
+In the end the most satisfying combination based on DIC is sorted out.